mootoneu/xwing-quickbuild-cards/README.md

 ## Search card & preview
 To search for a card by its id, type it in the input text field on the top left of the page, then press tab or enter.
 The page will scroll automatically to this card id (if the card is not hidden) and highlight it in blue.

-Hover on a ship pilot name to view the corresponding card
+Hover on a ship pilot name to view the corresponding pilot card

-Hover on an upgrade name to view the corresponding name
+Hover on an upgrade name to view the corresponding upgrade card

 ## Ship cost & other informations
 The data come from [Guido Kessels' project xwing-data2](https://github.com/guidokessels/xwing-data2/)